aimclub/FEDOT/docs/source/introduction/tutorial/setup_environments.rst

         |Step 1|

--  **Step 2**. *Creating VirtualEnv in Pycharm project*.
+-  **Step 2**. *Creating VirtualEnv in PyCharm project*.

-   -  Next, you need to create the virtual environment in your Pycharm project for excluding libraries incompatibility and confusion.
+   -  Next, you need to create a virtual environment in your PyCharm project for excluding libraries incompatibility and confusion.
 To do this, go through the following sections:
       'File - Settings - Project: FEDOT - Python Interpreter - <gears icon> - Add...'.
    -  For more details, take a look at the pictures below.